Distant Hill Geology Trail

 Cliff & Talus Pile

-A rock cliff with a talus pile/slope below.
-The pile was created by the effects of erosion, weathering and gravity on the cliff's rocks.
+This outcrop consists of a rock cliff with a talus slope (or pile) below.
+The talus formed through the combined effects of erosion, weathering, and gravity acting on the cliff’s rocks.

 Stop 10